 Our program offers robust and extensive clinical training across three major training sites to equip trainees with the expertise and skillset for excellence in clinical nephrology.
 The combination of a VA hospital, county hospital, and university hospital prepares fellows to practice in varied environments with diverse patients.

-All fellows rotate through the main clinical training sites: UCSF Medical Center, Zuckerberg San Francisco General Hospital (ZSFG), and the San Francisco Veterans Administration Medical Center (SFVAMC), and together these sites cater to a unique and diverse patient population in the Bay Area.
+All fellows rotate through the main clinical training sites: UCSF Medical Center, Zuckerberg San Francisco General Hospital (ZSFG), and the San Francisco Veterans Administration Health Care System (SFVAHCS), and together these sites cater to a unique and diverse patient population in the Bay Area.

-At UCSF Medical Center (Parnassus/Mount Zion/Mission Bay), fellows are exposed to a quaternary care patient population.
-These patients range from those with end stage kidney disease on chronic dialysis to patients with oncologic emergencies, obstetric/gynecology inpatients, patients with organ transplants including lung, liver, kidney or heart, critical care patients and more.
-The UCSF Medical Center at Parnassus is a 600 bed hospital and the site for the Kidney Transplant Unit (KTU), one of the largest programs in the United States performing roughly 350 kidney transplants per year.
-UCSF Medical Center is also the main training site for continuous renal replacement therapy (CRRT).
+At UCSF Health (Parnassus/Mount Zion/Mission Bay), fellows are exposed to a quaternary-care patient population.
+Conditions include acute kidney injury; end stage kidney disease; oncologic emergencies and onconephrology; pregnancy-related kidney diseases; organ transplants including heart, lung, liver, kidney, and pancreas; critical care nephrology.
+UCSF Health at Parnassus is a 600-bed hospital and the main site for the Kidney Transplant Unit (KTU), one of the largest programs in the United States performing roughly 375-400 kidney transplants per year.
+UCSF Health is also the main training site for continuous renal replacement therapy (CRRT).

-The Zuckerberg San Francisco General Hospital (ZSFG) is a safety net 397 bed hospital that provides care for underserved populations in the Bay Area, in addition to being the only Level 1 Trauma center in San Francisco.
+The Zuckerberg San Francisco General Hospital (ZSFG) is a safety-net, 397-bed hospital that provides care for underserved populations in the Bay Area, in addition to being the only Level 1 Trauma center in San Francisco.
 An outpatient dialysis unit, Ward 17, is located on campus and provides hemodialysis and peritoneal dialysis.
 Fellows at ZSFG will care for patients with advanced presentations of kidney diseases that were previously undiagnosed and untreated, affording fellows the opportunity to provide a fresh diagnostic evaluation and initial management.
-ZSFG and the San Francisco VA Medical Center are the main training sites for in-center hemodialysis and peritoneal dialysis.
+ZSFG and the San Francisco VA Health Care System are the main training sites for in-center hemodialysis and peritoneal dialysis.

-The San Francisco Veterans Administration Medical Center (SFVAMC) is a 112 bed hospital providing care for veterans from the San Francisco Bay Area and the Western U.S. An outpatient dialysis unit located on campus provides hemodialysis and peritoneal dialysis to veterans.
-The hospital is associated with a 120 bed community living center.
-The SFVAMC is a National Center of Excellence in the areas of: nephrology/dialysis, epilepsy treatment, cardiac surgery, post-traumatic stress disorder and HIV care.
+The San Francisco Veterans Administration Health Care System (SFVAHCS) is a 112-bed hospital providing care for veterans from the San Francisco Bay Area and the Western U.S. An outpatient dialysis unit located on campus provides hemodialysis and peritoneal dialysis to veterans.
+The hospital is associated with a 120-bed community living center.
+The SFVAHCS is a National Center of Excellence in the areas of: nephrology/dialysis, epilepsy treatment, cardiac surgery, post-traumatic stress disorder and HIV care.

 Our clinical rotations include nephrology consultative services, outpatient chronic dialysis (hemodialysis and peritoneal dialysis), and kidney transplantation.
 Consultative services encompass dialysis care, continuous renal replacement therapy (CRRT) for ICU patients, acute and chronic kidney disease, hypertension management, glomerulonephritis, and electrolyte/acid-base disorders.
-Throughout the first year, fellows alternate monthly between higher intensity "systole" rotations, such as inpatient consults at UCSFMC, and lower intensity "diastole" rotations, such as outpatient service at the SFVA.
+Throughout the first year, fellows alternate monthly between higher intensity "systole" rotations, such as inpatient consults at UCSF Health, and lower intensity "diastole" rotations, such as outpatient chronic dialysis at ZSFG and SFVAHCS.

 |Year 1||Year 2 (Clinical Track)|